tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/API 文档/请求签名_intl_en.md

->For `q-sign-time` and `q-key-time`, the end time should be after the start time; otherwise, the signature will expire immediately.
+> !For `q-sign-time` and `q-key-time`, the end time should be after the start time; otherwise, the signature will expire immediately.

 ### Calculation method